Mike McGrady

 Michael Robinson McGrady (October 4, 1933 – May 13, 2012) was an American journalist and author.
-He is perhaps best known for orchestrating the 1969 literary hoax Naked Came the Stranger, a novel he wrote with a group of fellow Newsday journalists as an attempt to parody the bestsellers of the era, with the book becoming a hit in its own right.
+He is best known for orchestrating the 1969 literary hoax Naked Came the Stranger, a novel he wrote with a group of fellow Newsday journalists as an attempt to parody the bestsellers of the era, with the book becoming a hit in its own right.

 Early and personal life

 McGrady was born in New York City, and grew up in Lilliwaup, Washington and Port Washington, New York.
 He graduated from Yale University in 1955, and was a Nieman Fellow at Harvard University in 1968 and 1969.

-In around 1959, he married Corinne Young, and they had three children.
+In 1959, McGrady married Corinne Young, and they had three children.
 He had one previous marriage which ended in divorce.

 Career

 In 1962, McGrady became a columnist for Newsday, a newspaper based on Long Island, where he wrote about the civil rights movement and the Vietnam War.
 His columns about the war, written from the frontlines in a series called a A Dove in Vietnam, won an award from the Overseas Press Club in 1967 and were later published as a book.